paritytech/polkadot/utils/staking-miner/README.md

 ### Building the injected image

 First build the binary as documented [above](#building).
-You may then inject the binary into a Docker base image from the root of the Polkadot repository:
+You may then inject the binary into a Docker base image: `parity/base-bin` (running the command from the root of the Polkadot repository):
 ```
+TODO: UPDATE THAT
 docker build -t staking-miner -f scripts/ci/dockerfiles/staking-miner/staking-miner_injected.Dockerfile target/release
 ```